kbase/narrative/docs/deploy_narrative.md

 ### Deploying Next, Appdev, & Prod

-These environments: <https://next.kbase.us>, <https://appdev.kbase.us>, and <https://narrative.kbase.us> are all deployed using a production image.
-They're used for slightly different purposes:
+The [next](https://next.kbase.us), [appdev](https://appdev.kbase.us), and [prod](https://narrative.kbase.us) environments are all deployed using a production image.

--   **next** is used for final internal testing before being promoted to the public-facing environments - appdev and production.
-Most services should be up to date here, and this is used for final integration and acceptance testing.
--   **appdev** is used primarily for KBase app development using the [KBase SDK](https://kbase.github.io/kb_sdk_docs/).
-This environment mirrors the production environment, but allows for finding and running apps in "dev" mode.
--   **prod** (or narrative.kbase.us) is the main production environment.
-This is the place where most users will use KBase and run apps that have either been entirely released or have been made available for beta testing.

 #### Create Release Image

 1. Create a new [pull request](https://github.com/kbase/narrative/compare) to merge the `develop` branch into `master`.
-2. Follow the same process outlined in the `Develop` section above.
+2. Ensure the automated tests complete successfully.
+3. Complete the review and merge the PR.

 Once a pull request is merged from `develop` to `master` a new _production_ image will be available at:
 `docker.pkg.github.com/kbase/narrative/narrative:latest`.

-#### Tag & Deploy Image
+#### Tag & Deploy Image (admins only)

+**Note:** This section applies only to KBase admins who will be doing the deploy process.

 1. Ensure the [deploy_tag.sh](https://github.com/kbase/narrative-traefiker/blob/develop/.github/workflows/scripts/deploy_tag.sh) script is installed on either your local workstation, or under your home directory on a secured system, such as `install.kbase.lbl.gov`.
 2. Create a GitHub [personal access token](https://github.com/settings/tokens) and set it as "$TOKEN" in your workstation/server shell environment.